Gavino Ledda: Early life

-Ledda spent the rest of his childhood and adolescence working under his father in a state of substantial slavery, and often forced to endure excessive amounts of work and stress.
+Ledda spent the rest of his childhood and adolescence working under his father in a state of substantial slavery and was often forced to endure excessive amounts of work and stress.
 During Gavino's adolescent years, his father decided to send the entire family to Baddevrùstana.
 Gavino's younger brothers also began to work like him.

 Emancipation

-Ledda's emancipation from his "padre padrone" (the title of his biographical work has been translated into English as "My Father, My Master") began towards the end of his adolescence, when his father allowed him to take his elementary school exams as he had promised.
+Ledda's emancipation from his "padre padrone" (the title of his biographical work has been translated into English as "My Father, My Master") began towards the end of his adolescence when his father allowed him to take his elementary school exams as he had promised.
 Around the same period, his father's olive grove was destroyed by frost, and so Gavino and his brothers were denied the prospect of inheriting such valuable property.

 Ledda began to develop a passion for learning and a dogged determination to free himself from his life as a poor, illiterate shepherd trapped in a backward environment.
 First, he planned to emigrate to the Netherlands, but this plan failed.
 In 1958, he joined the army, signing up for the recruit training programme.
 When he left Sardinia, he barely knew a word of standard Italian - when he did not know how to respond to the orders of a superior officer, he would get by with "Signorsì!" ("Yes, Sir!").
 Working and studying day and night, with the help of an officer and of a fellow soldier, Ledda's level of Italian improved considerably.
 He took his middle school exams as an external candidate, and became a Sergeant Radio Operator at the communications school at Cecchignola, in Rome.
 In 1962, he left the army and returned to Sardinia to continue his studies.

 The fact that Ledda left the army was frowned on by his father and by others in Siligo, who thought that he was overconfident and too ambitious for a boy of his social class, and that he was bound to end up broke.
 As a sergeant who had passed his middle school exams, he would already have been well respected and admired as a self-made man, but he was already thinking about taking his secondary school exams and then even a university education.
 Ledda's father argued with him several times, trying to dissuade him from taking his studies further.
 Nevertheless, he succeeded in passing his middle school exams in 1962.
 Despite this success, or perhaps because of it, the cruel attitude of the people of Siligo towards Ledda continued.

 Eventually, Ledda defied his father openly, claiming his independence.
 He put across to his father, in no uncertain terms, his world vision, his ideals and his plans, and explained why he no longer wished to be subject to his father's oppression.
 Thanks to the Bacchelli Law, the Italian government later granted him a life annuity.